Hepatitis B Testing

 - Pregnant women

 When hepatitis B tests are used to monitor people with chronic hepatitis B infections, they may be performed on a regular basis.
-Hepatitis B surface antigen (HBsAg) and hepatitis B e antigen (HBeAg) are usually measured about every 6 months to a year since, in some people, HBeAg (and, less commonly, HBsAg) will go away on their own.
+Hepatitis B surface antigen (HBsAg) and hepatitis B e antigen (HBeAg), often along with HBV DNA, are usually measured about every 6 months to a year since, in some people, HBeAg (and, less commonly, HBsAg) will go away on their own.
 In those who are being treated for chronic HBV, HBeAg and HBV DNA tests can be used to determine whether the treatment is successful.

 What does the test result mean?

 The tests for hepatitis B may be ordered individually but are often ordered in some combination, depending on the reason for testing.
 Results of the tests are typically evaluated together.
 Sometimes the meaning of one result depends on the result of another test.
 However, not all tests are performed for all people.

 The table below summarizes possible interpretations of some common patterns of results.